spinalcordmri/spinalcordmri.github.io/README.md

 Go to https://www.mail-tester.com/ and copy the email address it gives you.
 You can use this address alongside one of three testing methods:

-0. Prerequisite step: Opening logs

-   Start a new, separate connection into the server, and run `journalctl -f -u opensmtpd`.
-This will run in the background while you perform other tests.

 1. Simple test (`mail`)

     You will first need to install [Mailutils](https://mailutils.org/) using `sudo apt-get install mailutils`.
 Then, you can run: